Welcome to today's edition of the Rush 24-7 podcast.

 I'm talking about being genuine.

-But you know, laying down in the middle of a basketball court after you lose a basketball game and bowling your eyes out and make sure the camera knows this is me when I'm crying.
+But, you know, laying down in the middle of a basketball court after you lose a basketball game and bawling your eyes out and make sure the camera notices me when I'm crying.

-Robert and Atlanta, you're next on Open Line Friday.
+Robert in Atlanta, you're next on Open Line Friday.

 Hello.